 History and definition of BANT

-Introduced and formalized by IBM in the 1950s, the BANT analysis and qualifying framework consist of four components that help determine how many leads have real chances of becoming paying customers.
+Introduced and formalized by IBM in the 1950s, the BANT qualifying framework consists of four components that help determine how many leads have real chances of becoming paying customers.

-- Need: Does your product fulfill the prospect’s needs, and can you give them a solution to a problem they are facing?
+- Need – Does your product fulfill the prospect’s needs, and can you give them a solution to a problem they're facing?

-These four pillars were essential in the 1960s for sales and professionals in IBM and other companies to achieve the required number of potential leads and sell their products.
+These four pillars were essential in the 1960s for sales professionals at IBM and other companies to achieve the required number of potential leads and sell products.

 However, in recent years, this way of qualifying a prospect is slowly dying out (and you’ll see why).